fluencelabs/cli/README.md

     add_one: u64 -> u64

 func add_one(value: u64) -> u64:
-    serviceIds <- App.serviceIds()
+    services <- App.services()

-    on serviceIds.adder!.peerId:
+    on services.adder.default!.peerId:
-        AddOne serviceIds.adder!.serviceId
+        AddOne services.adder.default!.serviceId
         res <- AddOne.add_one(value)
     <- res
 ```

-10. Execute `fluence run -f 'add_one(1)'`.
-Function with this name will be searched inside the `src/aqua/main.aqua` (can be overridden with `--input` flag) and then it will be executed on the peer that was used for deployment  when you executed `fluence deploy` (can be overridden with `--on` flag). `"deployed.app.aqua"` file is located at `.fluence/aqua`. `App.serviceIds()` method returns ids of the previously deployed services that you can utilize in your aqua code (this info is stored at `.fluence/app.yaml`).
+`"deployed.app.aqua"` file is located at `.fluence/aqua/deployed.app.aqua`. `App.services()` method returns ids of the previously deployed services that you can use in your aqua code (this info is stored at `.fluence/app.yaml`.

+5. Run `fluence run -f 'add_one(1)'`. (function with this name will be searched inside the `src/aqua/main.aqua` (can be overridden with `--input` flag) and executed).
 Alternatively, if you are js developer - import generated `registerApp` function from `.fluence/ts/app.ts` or `.fluence/js/app.js` and execute it after `Fluence.run()` in your js application in order to give access to deployed services ids to your aqua code.
 Then compile `src/aqua/main.aqua` using Aqua CLI.
 Import and run `add_one(1)` in your js code.

-11. Remove the previously deployed fluence application using `fluence remove`
+6. Run `fluence remove` to remove the previously deployed fluence application

 # Contributing